When we sweep our religious history aside we devalue the present, writes Nick Spencer.

 Well, it is newsworthy, apparently, and was widely covered.
 But, I have to confess that it didn’t surprise me greatly.
 It’s the kind of thing I used to blog on but quite frankly I bore myself now (and as for you, dear reader, even assuming you’ve made it this far…)

 Some pointers: the BSA survey in question measures personal religious affiliation.
 This has been on the slide since BSA measures began in 1983, and almost certainly for two generations before that.
 It will continue to slide for quite some time.
 ‘Christian’, let along ‘Church of England’, is no longer our default identity.
 ‘No religion’ is.
 Identity is not the same as belief.
 And it is not the same as attendance.
 Both of these have also been falling, although not as precipitously.
 Fewer people believe in the creeds of institutional religion, but that does not translate into fewer people believing at all (the proportion of coherent and complete materialist atheists is relatively small).
 Fewer people attend religious services, but the way in which they do (frequency, regularly, institutional setting) is also changing.
 I can’t bring myself to go on.
-Please read the first chapter of Doing Good for a more detailed analysis of all this.
+Please read the first chapter of Doing Good: A Future for Christianity in the 21st Century for a more detailed analysis of all this.
 In essence, the picture is not sepulchral black so much as sepulchral grey.

 So, let me use this blog to say something different.
 The data were discussed by ComRes’s Katie Harrison and Humanist UK’s Andrew Copson on Sky News yesterday.
 The discussion was intelligent and personable but ended with a slightly worrying one–liner from Andrew Copson.